Espanto I

-José Eusebio Vázquez Bernal (1930 – May 30, 1968), was a Mexican luchador, or professional wrestler from the mid-1950s until his death in 1968, best known under the ring name Espanto I (Spanish for "Terror I"), part of Los Espantos alongside his lifelong friend Fernando Cisneros Carrillo (Espanto II) and his younger brother Miguel Vázquez Bernal (Espanto III).
-As Los Espantos the three became one of the first "Identical teams" in Mexico.

-During his professional wrestling career Vázquez held the Mexican National Tag Team Championship once and the Mexican National Light Heavyweight Championship on three occasions.
+José Eusebio Vázquez Bernal (1930 – May 30, 1968) was a Mexican professional wrestler from the mid-1950s until his death in 1968, best known under the ring name Espanto I (Spanish for "Terror I").
+He was one-half of Los Espantos alongside his lifelong friend Fernando Cisneros Carrillo (Espanto II) and younger brother Miguel Vázquez Bernal (Espanto III).
+As Los Espantos, the three became one of the first "identical teams" in Mexico.
+Vázquez held the Mexican National Tag Team Championship once and the Mexican National Light Heavyweight Championship on three occasions.
 He lost his mask to El Santo in 1963 as a result of a long-running storyline feud between the two.

-In 2010 he was inducted into the Ciudad Juárez Lucha Libre Hall of Fame along with the other two Espantos.
+In 1968, Vázquez, along with another wrestler, was killed during a bar fight in a cantina in Monterrey, Nuevo León.
+Following Vázquez' death, both his brother and his best friend went into semi-retirement due to the loss.
+In the 1980s, other wrestlers began using the Espanto name, such as his nephews, who became Espanto IV and Espanto V, and non-family members who were allowed to use the name such as Los Hijos del Espanto ("The Sons of Espanto"), Espanto Jr., Espantito, and a second Espanto Jr. In 2010, Vázquez was inducted into the Ciudad Juárez Lucha Libre Hall of Fame, along with the other two Espantos.
 The team of Espanto I and Espanto II are considered among the best rudo (those that portray the bad guys) teams in the history of lucha libre.

-Vázquez, along with another wrestler, was killed during a bar fight in a Cantina in Monterrey, Nuevo León.
-Following Vázquez' death, both his brother and his best friend went into semi-retirement due to the loss.
-In the 1980s other wrestlers began using the Espanto name, such as his nephews who became Espanto IV and Espanto V and non-family members who were allowed to use the name such as Los Hijos del Espanto ("The Sons of Espanto"), Espanto Jr., Espantito and later on a second Espanto Jr.

 Early life

-José Eusebio Vázquez Bernal was born in 1933 (exact date is unknown) in the town of Torreón, Coahuila, Mexico.
-His younger brother Miguel was born in 1940.
-While in school Vázquez met and befriended Fernando Cisneros Carrillo.
+José Eusebio Vázquez Bernal was born in 1930 (exact date is unknown) in the town of Torreón, Coahuila, Mexico.
+His younger brother, Miguel, was born in 1940.
+While in school, Vázquez met and befriended Fernando Cisneros Carrillo.
 The friendship between the two was so strong that they considered each other brothers, and Cisneros' parents considered Vázquez as one of their own children.
-After leaving school they both went their separate ways, not seeing each other for two years, before they both ended up training at the same boxing gym.
+After leaving school, they both went their separate ways, not seeing each other for two years, before they both ended up training at the same boxing gym.